-Many people believe that people living with obesity or excess weight just have an issue with willpower – that if they just worked harder at eating less and moving more, they would lose weight and keep it off.
-It turns out that this is FAR from the case.
+Many people believe that people living with obesity or excess weight just have an issue with willpower – if they just worked harder at eating less & moving more, they would lose weight and keep it off.
+It turns out this is FAR from the case.

 As Toronto-based obesity specialist Dr. David Macklin puts it, “There’s a ton of great medical evidence to suggest that struggling with weight is a true genetically conferred complex, environmentally influenced medical condition.”

-“What we weigh is a result of what we eat and how much we exercise” is a very commonly held belief.
-Actually, the truth is that genetics play a big role in what we weigh, “determining somewhere close to 80% of our size and shape,” according to Dr. Macklin.
+‘What we weigh is a result of what we eat and how much we exercise’ is a commonly held belief.
+The truth is that genetics play a big role in what we weigh, “determining somewhere close to 80% of our size and shape,” according to Dr. Macklin.

-For those who believe that the formula for managing weight is simple, that all we have to do is eat less and move more, here’s the reality.
-For most people, diet and exercise alone just isn’t enough to help them reach and maintain a healthier weight.
+For those who believe that the formula for managing weight is simple – all we have to do is eat less and move more – here’s the reality: for most people, diet and exercise alone isn’t enough to help them reach & maintain a healthier weight.
 Part of this has to do with the nature of “diets” as we classically think about them.

 Vancouver obesity expert Dr. Ali Zentner puts it this way: “The challenge with diets is they don’t work.
 Diets have a beginning, they have a middle, and they have an end.
 The challenge with a diet is it advocates restriction.
 It advocates denial, deprivation.
 It advocates that white-knuckled, kind of ‘just work harder and hate this’ for a period of time.
 But when it comes to obesity, you have to do this forever.”

-Fact #4: There ARE treatments to help anyone reach a healthier weight
+Fact #4: There ARE treatments to help us reach a healthier weight.

-And the first step towards finding the answer that IS out there is going to talk to your doctor about getting medical treatment for your weight.
-It might involve getting referred to a specialist or exploring some of the medical treatments available with your family physician; seeing a healthcare professional will help you find a individualized plan that’s right for you and your situation.
-Do your research, and know that as Ottawa specialist Dr. Judy Shiau says, “It is truly of value then to seek medical attention, whether it’s your primary care physician or whether you get referred to a specialty clinic for weight management.
+And the first step towards finding the answer is going to talk to your doctor about getting medical treatment for your weight.
+It might involve getting referred to a specialist or exploring some of the medical treatments available with your family physician.
+Seeing a healthcare professional will help you find an individualized plan that’s right for you and your situation.
+Do your research, and know that this step will pay big dividends in the long-run.
+Here’s how Ottawa specialist Dr. Judy Shiau describes it: “It is truly of value to seek medical attention, whether it’s your primary care physician or whether you get referred to a specialty clinic for weight management.
 There’s nothing wrong with getting that professional help.”